 Both the scope of the U.S. laws and regulations and the intensity of supervision have increased in recent years, in response to the financial crisis as well as other factors such as technological and market changes.
 Regulatory enforcement and fines have also increased across the banking and financial services sector.
-Many of these changes have occurred as a result of the Dodd-Frank Act and its implementing regulations and have resulted in additional costs and impose certain limitations on our and SMBC's business activities.
-We expect that the Biden Administration and the Democratically-controlled Congress will seek to implement a regulatory reform agenda that is significantly different than that of the Trump Administration.
-It is too early for us to assess which policies would be implemented and what their impact on us would be.
+Many of these changes have occurred as a result of the Dodd-Frank Act and its implementing regulations and have resulted in additional costs and imposed certain limitations on our and SMBC's business activities.
+We expect that the Biden Administration and the Democratically-controlled Congress will seek to implement a regulatory reform agenda that is more robust and focused on enhanced supervision is significantly different than that of the Trump Administration.
+Recent high-profile failures of large state-chartered banks heighten the uncertainty about upcoming regulatory reforms and their potential impacts on SMBC's business activities in the United States.